hloroforma/godless-guessing-game/README.md

 # godless-guessing-game
 godless guessing game (or ggg/3g) is a little guessing game written in rust.

-powered by nihilism, inspired by nietsche's _god is dead._
+powered by nihilism, inspired by nietzsche's _god is dead._

 _**please note**: the godless guessing game is not meant to offend anyone. i'm sorry if it does. this project was born out of boredom and i figured others might enjoy it too._